Click for homepage

 The layout of the characters at the bottom right of each key, is identical to the layout of the DDR variant of the earlier M-125.
 Although it is likely that the keys that were used in Numerical Mode were darker than the others (just like on the Polish and Czech keyboards) we have never observed this, as there are no surviving examples of the DDR variant of the Fialka cipher machine.

-DDR wheel wiring 4K
+DDR rotor wiring 4K

 Accessories